krokedil/klarna-order-management-for-woocommerce/readme.txt

 == Changelog ==
 = 2020.09.29    - version 1.6.1 =
+* Enhancement   - Add order lines to WooCommerce order, for orders created via Sellers App if corresponding SKU exist in WooCommerce.
 * Fix           - Fixed an issue when adding items with a negative value being sent incorrectly to Klarna that caused the tax rate to be incorrect.
 Tax rate calculations have been improved.

 = 2020.09.21    - version 1.6.0 =